hashicorp/vagrant/website/source/docs/provisioning/salt.html.md

 `salt-key --gen-keys=[minion_id]` to generate the necessary .pub and .pem files

-For a an example of a more advanced setup, look at the original [plugin](https://github.com/saltstack/salty-vagrant/tree/develop/example).
+For an example of a more advanced setup, look at the original [plugin](https://github.com/saltstack/salty-vagrant/tree/develop/example).